Skip to main content

 • Data Components — for build tools with dynamic import/code-splitting like Vite, WebPack, Rollup, Parcel;

-• Alias Loading — if your components are in a very consistent file-system structure;
+• Alias Loading — if your components are in a very consistent filesystem structure;

-The simplest implementation, where you place your components in a publicly-accessible location and pass the URL for each component to Async Alpine within your JavaScript.
+This is the simplest implementation, where you place your components in a publicly-accessible location and pass the URL for each component to Async Alpine within your JavaScript.

 You provide components in an ES Module format—as export default—in a place that is publicly accessible.
 If you hand-code your component JavaScript this may be easy, but if you use a build tool you may need to set up your build tool in a certain way.
 An example of a ES Module component: